alexandergustafssonflink/hundvillan/README.md

 -   Great that you are consistent and use the Camel case when naming the classes.
 I just saw “form-group”, maybe you should do the same there.

--   You have used “<br><br><br><br><br><br>” in some files, maybe you could solved it with css instead
+-   You have used “br” in some files, maybe you could solved it with css instead.

 -   Haha I love this “‘It is hard to type with paws.
 We know.
 Try again.”

--   I noted this “$statement->bindParam(‘:postId’, $postid, PDO::PARAM_STR);“, I think it should be “PDO::PARAM_INT”
+-   I noted this “$statement->bindParam(‘:postId’, $postid, PDO::PARAM_STR);“, I think it should be “PDO::PARAM_INT”.

--   I think you’ve named your files well, but maybe you could use kebab-case or camelCase, so it’s easier to read the file names with more then one word
+-   I think you’ve named your files well, but maybe you could use kebab-case or camelCase, so it’s easier to read the file names with more then one word.